jipolanco/VortexPasta.jl/docs/src/tips/parallelisation.md

 # Parallelisation

-Currently, VortexPasta.jl uses thread-based CPU parallelisation (equivalent to OpenMP).
+VortexPasta.jl can take advantage of thread-based CPU parallelisation (equivalent to OpenMP).
 In particular, it can be run on a single node of a computing cluster.